FMS Delhi MBA Fees 2025-27: Courses, Fee Structure, Admission, Placements, Ranking

 Rs 2.32 Lakhs

-Bachelor's degree with minimum 50% marks
+Bachelor's degree with a minimum of 50% marks

 MBA-Executive HCA